bahaidev/textbrowser/README.md

 as well as online.
 Currently, it must be run on a server though any static server will do (it comes with a script to run the code on a simple Node.js static file server--which can be easily set up on a local machine as well).
+(It can't be run from a `file://` URL (at least in Chrome), however, due to more recent browser-added file access restrictions in such an environment.)

 The syntax used in the code currently only works in a modern browser and to date has only been tested in Chrome.